 Students in grades PreK through four receive Spanish instruction weekly, providing students with an introduction to vocabulary and culture.
 Students in grades five through eight receive Spanish instruction twice weekly.
 An exploratory approach to world language study is provided in grades five and six.
 Students are introduced to thematic units while working with speaking and listening skills.
 A more comprehensive approach is used in grades seven and eight.
 In addition to speaking and listening development, students are introduced to reading, writing and cultural studies in the language by a qualified teacher.

 FACULTY and STAFF

 Our faculty consists of a religious woman, who is a member of the Sisters of Saint Francis of Philadelphia, and highly qualified lay teachers.
 Leading our school community is our principal, Mrs. Dawn Parker.
-Our faculty includes approximately twenty-four full and part-time teachers, all of whom have college degrees.
+Our faculty includes approximately twenty-seven full and part-time teachers, all of whom have college degrees.
 Each faculty member is committed to the inclusion and furtherance of Catholic values and virtues in the daily curriculum.
 Each teacher enhances his/her expertise through an ongoing pursuit of workshops, seminars, professional journals and continuing education.
 Communication between parent and teacher is valued and encouraged.
 In addition to our homeroom/general subject area teachers, our students benefit from the talents of specialists in art, computer science, honors math, library science, music, physical education and Spanish.